CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_run_mcmc.md

 # Setting up an mcmc run with cobaya

-Here is the structure of the yaml file when we are asked about determining posterior distributions using a likelihood.
-If one is simply evaluating a likelihood at some parameter values, they should not use `mcmc` but `evaluate` (see cobaya_evaluate.md).
+Here is the structure the code when we are asked about running an mcmc.

+First, we write a yaml file.
+Then we use subprocess.run to run cobaya.

 ```python
 import yaml